 Meet The Creator

-My name is 'Jay' and next to me is my pet giraffe (no really, believe me).
+My name is Jommel, but call me 'Jay' instead, and next to me is my pet giraffe (no really, believe me).
 I’m the only contributor here at the time of writing, and everything from the web design to the reviews have all been completed by me.

 The idea of this site came to fruition when I realized the lack of dedicated mechanical keyboard sites around.
 I wanted a 'full package site' that would cover everything from the shiny new releases to forgotten vintage keyboards of the past.
 And here we are.

 Unfortunately, I don’t have my first mechanical keyboard anymore - The Cooler Master Quick Fire TK with Cherry MX Browns .
 I now use all kinds of keyboards to keep things spicy.

 I'm fairly new to world of mechanical keyboard having only started in 2017.
 Now, I have amassed a collection of keyboards and switches ranging from typical office rubber domes to weird and obscure artifacts of the unknown.
 Either way, I am positive on the outlook of the market and I look forward to seeing new innovations in the keyboard industry over the coming years.

 For any inquiries, don’t hesitate to email me at: email@example.com